Blue Mountains (Jamaica): Climate

 High elevations of the Blue Mountains have a subtropical highland climate (Cfb) under the Köppen climate classification.

 Flora and fauna

 The Blue Mountains climatic diversity has led to the growth of diverse and lush vegetation including towering trees and more than 500 species of flowering plants.

 The mountains are home to the world's second-largest butterfly and the largest in the Americas, the Homerus swallowtail.
 This is the most well-studied remaining population of the endangered butterfly.
-The Jamaican coney (Geocapromys brownii), a type of hutia, and the Jamaican boa (Chilabothrus subflavus) are also found there.
+The Jamaican coney, a type of hutia and Jamaica's only native land mammal, as well as the Jamaican boa and wintering Bicknell's thrushes, are found here.

+The mountains have been designated an Important Bird Area (IBA) by BirdLife International because they support significant populations of many Jamaican bird species.

 Jamaican coffee

-In past years when Jamaica's economy was dominated by plantation slavery, some slaves escaped to the mountains to live independently, where they were known as Jamaican Maroons.
+When Jamaica's economy was dominated by plantation slavery, some slaves escaped to the mountains to live independently, where they were known as Jamaican Maroons.
 Charles Town, Jamaica on the Buff Bay River in central Portland, Moore Town in eastern Portland, and Scott's Hall, Jamaica in St Mary are the contemporary communities of Windward Maroons.